harvesthill/reddit-wiki-archive/steroids/index.md

 ## Should I Begin Taking Anabolic Steroids?

-The generally accepted criteria for starting the use AAS is as follows:
+*The generally accepted criteria for starting AAS is as follows:*

-1. Research and obtain a very good understanding of what you are considering putting in your body **PRIOR** to your cycle.
+1. Research until you have a very good understanding of what you are considering putting into your body. **Do this PRIOR to your cycle**.

-2. If you are **under 25** years old it is possible to incur permanent damage from a cycle; there is also a greater risk of unwanted side effects.
+2. If you are ***under 25 years of age*** you have a heightened risk of incurring *permanent damage* from a cycle.
+There's also a much higher risk of unwanted side effects.
+Wait until you're at least 25.

 3. Do not run a cycle without having a **PCT** and an **AI** on hand.
-If you "can't afford" either, then you can not afford to run a cycle.
+If you can't afford either, you can't afford to cycle.

 4. The best first cycle is a simple first cycle. **KISS**.
 As more experience is gained and you learn how your body reacts to gear, cycles can become more complex.
 Adding two previously unused elements to a cycle makes it impossible to know which thing may be causing issues.
-Grow into your dose.
+One new compound at a time, and grow into your dose.
+You don't need grams and grams of gear.

-5. Steroids are magic.
+5. ***Steroids are magic***.
 But just like any spell, this magic doesn't work without the right incantation.
-That incantation, in this case, is a very good **diet** and **exercise** program.
-With these two in place, keep your expectations reasonable and you'll be happy.
+That incantation, in this case, is a very good *caloric surplus*, **healthy diet** and **progressive overload exercise** regime.
+With these factors in place, keep your expectations reasonable and you'll be happy.

 6. For your cycle duration, **remain aware** of how your body is reacting both physically and emotionally.
 If something feels "off" or "not right", and it's not a known side, it probably isn't right.
 Typical beginner cycles make people feel very good overall.